manavmanocha/comprodls-sdk/README.md

 ## Usage
 ### Loading the SDK
 #### In Browser
-If you are using AMD modules in your application, you can get comproDLS package as follows:
+If you are using AMD modules in your application, following is preferred way to get comproDLS module:
 ```
 define(["comprodls-sdk"], function(comproDLS) {
     //comproDLS object is avaialable here